 Young Living also produces toxin free cleaning products that Core3 uses to clean instruments during every session, so you can trust that they are safe.
 Since Young Living products can only be purchased through a distributor, Core3 has partnered with Young Living as a customer and distributor to share YLs products and many benefits with our clients.

 If you are interested in Young Living products, we are happy to provide you with more information and to share our experiences with the products.
-Core3s Young Living Member number is 14540247.
-You can go to the Young Living website and enter our member number as your sponsor/enroller ID and receive a 24% wholesale discount for life, with no minimum monthly requirements!
+You can go to Core3s Young Living website and learn how you can receive a 24% wholesale discount for life, with no minimum monthly requirements!

-Core3 Harmony & Wellness Services, LLC does not claim to be licensed aroma-therapists or medical practitioners.
-We do not diagnose, treat or prescribe any medical treatment or advice.
-Any opinions or advice given are not intended to substitute advice given by a licensed healthcare professional.
-We adhere to the American Music Therapy Association’s and Certification Board for Music Therapist’s Code of Ethics, Scope of Practice, and Professional Competencies.
+Core3 Harmony & Wellness Services, LLC does not claim to be licensed aroma-therapists, dieticians or medical practitioners.
+We do not diagnose, treat or prescribe any medical treatment.
+Any opinions or advice given are not intended to substitute advice given by a licensed medical healthcare professional.
+The content shared from Young Living and the Holistic Health Coach Program are for informational, educational, and self-empowerment purposes.
+Please consult with your Physician prior to your decision to partner with us and our programs.

 Core3s Holistic Health Program through HCI